TL;DR

 Topics

-- OWASP API Security Top 10 (2023): Every Risk Explained: the framework anchor.
-Ten categories, each pointing at a real failure mode, with the authorization-class risks at the top.
+- OWASP API Security Top 10 (2023): Every Risk Explained: the ten biggest API risks, with the access-control risks at the top.

-- What is BOLA (Broken Object Level Authorization)?: the most common API flaw.
-Same root cause as IDOR, framed for API endpoints.
+- What is BOLA (Broken Object Level Authorization)?: the most common API flaw, reaching data that is not yours.
+The API version of IDOR.

-- What is Broken Authentication in APIs?: API2:2023 covers token, session, and credential failures that turn an API into an open service.
+- What is Broken Authentication in APIs?: token, session, and password failures that turn an API into an open door.

-- What is GraphQL Penetration Testing?: GraphQL adds introspection, batching, and depth attacks that REST does not have.
+- What is GraphQL Penetration Testing?: GraphQL adds its own attacks (introspection, batching, deep queries) that REST does not have.

-- API Rate Limit Bypass: Techniques and Defenses: when the wall against scraping and credential stuffing turns out to have a side door.
+- API Rate Limit Bypass: Techniques and Defenses: when the wall against scraping and password-guessing turns out to have a side door.

 References